-Eastmoreland’s Tree Committee works with residents, non-profits, the Urban Forestry Division, City Nature, Portland Parks and Recreation to preserve and enhance the evolving street tree canopy that helps define the character of the neighborhood.
+The overall impact of trees on our health and sense of well being depends on a lush canopy made up of thousands of neighborhood trees cared for by individual property owners over time.
+Eastmoreland’s Tree Committee works with residents, non-profits, and the Urban Forestry Division, Portland Parks and Recreation.
+Our common goal is to preserve and enhance the evolving street tree canopy that helps ensure our health and well being and enhances the character of the neighborhood.

-Each homeowner is responsible for the care and maintenance of the street trees–the trees in the public rights of way, the planting strip between the sidewalk and street–adjacent to their property.
-Since 1995, the Tree Committee has been helping homeowners by providing information and coordinating activities such as the first neighborhood-wide planting with Friends of Trees in 1997, the first elm inoculation in 2000, and the pruning of the trees in Reed College Place median in 2011.
+Each homeowner, by city code, is responsible for the care and maintenance of the street trees adjacent to their property–the trees in the public rights of way, the planting strip between the sidewalk and street.
+Since 1995, the Tree Committee has been helping homeowners by providing information and coordinating activities, such as the first neighborhood-wide planting with Friends of Trees in 1997, the first elm inoculation in 2000, and the pruning of the trees in Reed College Place median in 2011.

 - Water young trees regularly for the first three years to help them get established.